Jagyasenbhatra/Find-distance-of-object-using-ultrasonic-sensor/README.md

-# To Interface Ultersonic Sensor with Arduino and Write a program to display the distance of an object
+# To Interface Ultrasonic Sensor with Arduino and Write a program to display the distance of an object

 ## Device Required